 Note, however, that the original draft of the rota often gets changed with time.
 Important things crop up for all of us, meaning we cannot make certain dates, and that is fine.
 If you become a reader, then all you need to do is mention the dates you cannot do to Mike Peacock, who coordinates the readers at Saint Wulstan's, or Tony Jenkins for Saint John's in Chesterton, or to one of the Sacristans, and we will find a substitute reader for that Mass.

-For further information about reading at Mass, contact Mike Peacock (Wolstanton) or Tony Jenkins (Chesterton)
+For further information about reading at Mass, contact David O'Leary (Wolstanton) or Tony Jenkins (Chesterton)

-Page maintained by Mike Peacock and Tony Jenkins
+Page maintained by David O'Leary and Tony Jenkins